magento/devdocs/src/guides/v2.3/comp-mgr/trouble/cman/maint-mode.md

 1. Update your Apache configuration to do the following:

    *  Redirect all traffic to the maintenance page
-   *  Whitelist certain IPs so an administrator can run the System Upgrade utility to upgrade the Magento software.
+   *  Whitelist certain IPs so an administrator can upgrade the Magento software.

    The following example whitelists 192.0.2.110.